 Deuteragonist is a secondary main character after the protagonist.
-The word deuteragonist is a derivative of a Grecian term of deuteragonist that means the second actor.
-It first appeared during the Grecian heydays of drama as a second actor who was either a leader, or an actor, or even could be a villain.
+The word deuteragonist is derived from the Grecian term ‘deuteragonist’ which means the second actor.
+It first appeared during the Grecian heydays of drama as a second actor who was either a leader, an actor or even could be a villain.

 Examples from Literature

 Which too untimely here did scorn the earth.

 This day’s black fate on more days doth depend.

 This but begins the woe others must end.

 This conversation shows Benvolio not only supporting Romeo Montague but also showing his proximity to him.
 Although he is expressing his grief, it also shows that he is a deuteragonist and very close to him rather than the other ones.
 He is informing Romoe about the death of Mercutio to assuage his sorrow for him.

 A Scandal in Bohemia by Sir Arthur Conan Doyle

 Wedlock suits you,” he remarked.
 “I think,Watson, that you have put on seven and a halfpounds since I saw you.”

 Indeed, I should have thought a little more.Just a trifle more, I fancy, Watson.
 And in practice again, I observe.
 You did not tell me that you intended to go into harness.”